Jay-Iles/Free-from-the-yoke/Arbiter/Arbiter Relationship.md

 *Each time your favour drops,* your Family's fortunes wane; trigger **Hold Together**.

 *Each time you ask for the aid of the Arbiter's Hand,* your Favour moves one step towards 0 (see Arbiter Characters).
+## Using Favour
+When you request assistance from the Arbiter, they are magnanimous in their support.
+Roll +Favour.
+On a hit you get the assistance; on a 10+ there are few strings attached, on a 7-9 it's a mixed bag.
+On a miss, GM picks one: the Arbiter sends their most incompetent lackey, or the assistance they send is effective but cares not for your wishes.

 ## Holding Court
 *At the beginning of each season,* the Arbiter calls on each Family of note to serve them.
 Roll +Favour.
 On a 6-, you're beneath their notice.
 They don't demand anything of you, but others see your isolation: lose 1-Treaty on each other faction.
 The GM says what faction is taking your place in the court.